low305/My-first-project/README.md

 The run order is
 yelp3.py
 yelptowhere.py
-Then open where.html to visualise
+Then open where.html to visualise the data.

 The database browser and SQL used is SQLite